INTERNATIONAL SUPER RANDONNEUR

 - There is no time limit for the completion of the award.

-- Riders generally make a backdated claim by filling in details of event, country, distance, date, brevet number, and sending photocopies of their brevets.
+- Riders make a backdated claim by completing the application form, filling in details of event, country, distance, date, and homologation number.

-- The card of a successful rider will be validated by the RM President or his assignee who will designate the rider an International Super Randonneur.
+- Brevet results are then validated by the RM President or his assignee who will designate the rider an International Super Randonneur.

 A list of riders who have earned the ISR award can be viewed here.